buy/yelp/README.md

 - [x] Network request loader
 - [x] Infinite scroll loader
 - [x] Network error notification
-- [x] No more business notification
+- [x] Notify the user when all the eligible businesses are loaded
 - [x] Filter page settings will be stored during the app session, but will be cleared after app restart

 ### Video Walkthrough